Skip to contents

 n_simulations

-Number of simulations to generate residuals.
-Default = 30.
+Number of simulations used to generate residuals.
+Must be a positive whole number.
+Default is 30.

 Value

-An object of class "check_residuals", which is a list with:
+An object of class "residual_check" and "check_residuals", which is a list with:

-Data frame with theoretical quantiles (x) and observed residuals (y).
+Data frame with theoretical quantiles (x) and observed scaled residuals (y).

 Details